gravitational/gravity/docs/5.x/testplan.md

 - [ ] Install 3-node cluster.
   - [ ] Shutdown currently active master node.
-  - [ ] Verify planet master was re-elected and apiserver and other services started on it.
+  - [ ] Verify that another node was elected as master and all relevant Kubernetes services are running.

 ### Tele Build